NNNIC/psgg-unity-menu/README.md

 UI view is "A unit by A pixel" system for improving maintainability.

-When the target view is as iPhone X size, it protects the safe area.
+When the target view is as iPhone X size, it keeps the safe area.

 ## Error Dialog